schwittlick/ofxDarknet/README.md

 After that, projects should compile fine from the Project Generator.
 Make sure to download the necessary weights (links can be found [here](http://pjreddie.com/darknet/yolo/) and include the required cfg files (found in the examples) in any app that opens them.

+## Building the library from source

+If you want to make changes to the darknet lib, you can build it from source with cmake. `cd` into `libs/darknet/cMake/` and then run:

+    cmake .
+    make

+Note, you need to have CUDA and OpenCV installed on your system first.

 ## Training your own models

 ### YOLO